 Example: "When would you like to schedule the final walkthrough?"

-Effectiveness: This technique works well when clients have shown interest and help move the process forward without explicit confirmation.
+Effectiveness: This technique is effective when clients have shown interest, helping to move the process forward without requiring explicit confirmation.

 The Urgency Close leverages time-sensitive opportunities to encourage clients to decide quickly.